 Old-world charm, closely guarded traditions and a generation with the heart and head have helped heritage food establishments in Singapore remain as crowd-pullers even after decades in the business.

-Nestled along a row of colourful shophouses in Joo Chiat, Kim Choo Kueh Chang is best known for bak chang – a traditional Peranakan (Straits Chinese) rice dumpling with meat fillings.
+Nestled along a row of colourful shophouses in Joo Chiat, Kim Choo Kueh Chang is best known for bak chang––traditional Peranakan (Straits-born people of Chinese and Malay/Indonesian heritage) rice dumpling with meat fillings.